ClickHouse/ClickHouse/docs/en/operations/system_tables.md

 ## system.contributors {#system_contributors}

 Contains information about contributors.
 All constributors in random order.
+The order is random at query execution time.

 Columns: